Sioma112233/Memoizable/README.md

 };
 ```

-This example is similar to the single-param "Fibonacci" implementation, the only big change is that know our return type for the `Example` function is `Memoizable<int, int, int, long>`
+This example is similar to the single-param "Fibonacci" implementation, the only big change is that now, our return type for the `Example` function is `Memoizable<int, int, int, long>`
-where like with `Func<>` the last type is the return-type.
+where, similarly to `Func<>`, the last type is the return-type.

 ## Non-Recursive function
 This is just the same, you can keep the `self` reference or replace it with `_`